alisha027/AICodeMentor/README.md

 * **Live Demo (Streamlit):** [Try it here](https://aicodementor-74kskbuwjxmrjaymzrwnea.streamlit.app/)

 ---
 ⚙️ Installation & Setup

 Follow these steps to set up and run the project:

 1️⃣ Run Notebook in Google Colab

-Open aicodementor.ipynb in Google Colab.
+* Open aicodementor.ipynb in Google Colab

-Inside the notebook, add your Ngrok Auth Token (generated from https://ngrok.com ).
+* Add your Ngrok Auth Token (from ngrok.com
+) inside the notebook

-Run all cells.
-This will give you a public Ngrok link.
+* Run all cells → this will generate a public OLLAMA link

 2️⃣ Update app.py

-Copy the Ngrok link from Colab.
+* Copy the Ngrok link from Colab

+* Open app.py

-Open app.py and replace the placeholder URL with your new Ngrok link.
+* Replace the placeholder URL with your new OLLAMA link

 3️⃣ Install Dependencies

-pip install -r requirements.txt
+* pip install -r requirements.txt

 4️⃣ Run the Streamlit App

-streamlit run app.py
+* streamlit run app.py

-Your AI Code Mentor app will now be live 🎉
+✅ Your AI Code Mentor app will now be live 🎉

 ## ✨ **Features**

 * ✅ Detects and fixes code errors